Living conditions in Europe - poverty and social exclusion

 Housing costs include those costs associated with living somewhere (for example, rental payments, mortgage interest payments, or the cost of repairs), utility costs that result from the use of a dwelling (such as water or electricity charges), and other local taxes/charges.

 Housing costs often account for a considerable proportion of a household’s disposable income and rising housing costs are often cited as one of the key factors that impact on the share of the population that is affected by monetary poverty.

-A comparison of the at-risk- of-poverty rate before and after deducting housing costs is shown in Figure 8: it reveals that the share of the EU-28 population that was at risk of poverty in 2016 rose from 17.3 % (before deducting housing costs) to reach 32.3 % (after deducting housing costs); as such, the share of the EU-28 population that was at risk of poverty almost doubled when taking account of housing costs.
+A comparison of the at-risk- of-poverty rate before and after deducting housing costs is shown in Figure 7; it reveals that the share of the EU-28 population that was at risk of poverty in 2018 rose from 16.9 % (before deducting housing costs) to reach 31.2 % (after deducting housing costs).
+As such, the share of the EU-28 population that was at risk of poverty almost doubled when taking account of housing costs.

 The impact of housing costs varies considerably both between and within EU Member States (for example, somebody who chooses to live in central Paris may expect to spend a considerably larger proportion of their income on housing costs than someone who chooses to live in Perpignan, Rennes or Strasbourg).

-Across the EU Member States, the relative impact of housing on poverty was particularly pronounced in the Czech Republic, Denmark, the Netherlands, Germany, Greece, Slovakia, the United Kingdom and Hungary, where the at-risk-of-poverty rate more than doubled in 2016 after deducting housing costs.
+Across the EU Member States, the relative impact of housing on poverty was particularly pronounced in Czechia, Denmark, Greece, Hungary, the Netherlands, the United Kingdom (2017 data), Finland and Germany, where the at-risk-of-poverty rate more than doubled in 2018 after deducting housing costs.